This blog was published on 22 December 2014 and updated by the author on 5 October 2018.

 However, there has been some progress in the country.
-According to the Thomas Reuters Foundation expert survey published in 2011, Saudi Arabia scored better as compared to other Arab countries when it came to access to education, healthcare, and gender based violence (McDowall, 2011).
+According to the Thomas Reuters Foundation expert survey published in 2011, Saudi Arabia scored better as compared to other Arab countries when it came to access to education, healthcare, and gender-based violence (McDowall, 2013).

 Women make up around 57% of the total student population at universities in Saudi Arabia (Benger, 2013).
-And 36% of the women are enrolled in colleges in the country (Dawson, 2012).
 In 2011, around 6,000 Saudi women were studying at universities in the United States (Wagner, 2011).
 And in 2010, Saudi university female students accounted for 25 % of the 15,600 studying in the United Kingdom (Wagner, 2011).
 These women pursue studies in the fields of medicine, dentistry, science, social science, and humanity both in their country and abroad.

 There are Saudi women who pursue professions as physicians, professors, teachers, journalists, and business women.
 And there are women from different academic and professional backgrounds who dedicate their time and energy to fighting for greater rights for women in Saudi Arabia.